Scanner Command Line Interface

 Download and setup Aqua Scanner Installer for Windows

-If you are on the Windows operating system, you should download the installation file named AquaScannerWindowsInstaller.6.2.*.msi and store in your Windows machine.
+If you are on the Windows operating system, you should download the installation file named AquaScannerWindowsInstaller.2022.4.*.msi and store it in your Windows machine.

 Perform the following actions to download scanner executable binary:

-- Download the Windows installation file using the link: AquaScannerWindowsInstaller.6.2.21171.msi.
+- Download the Windows installation file using the link: AquaScannerWindowsInstaller.2022.4.183.msi

 - Enter your Aqua credentials to download the file.
 Aqua Scanner file is downloaded successfully.

-- Run the downloaded file in your machine.
+- Run the downloaded file on your machine.
 Server Parameters dialog appears as shown below.

 - Enter the parameter details as shown in the following dialog.

 - Click Install.
-A new folder Aquasec is created in C:/Program Files.
-You can find scanner in this folder.
+A new folder Aquasec has been created in C:/Program Files.
+You can find the scanner in this folder.

 The scanner executable binary available in the previous link is Intel Linux binary, works with Linux and Windows OS.
 There is no executable binary available for MacOS X hence you cannot scan images using executable binary on MacOS X.